CartoDB/documentation/app/content/react/library-reference/widgets.md

 #### LegendWidget

 Renders a `<LegendWidget />` component.
 The widget can display a switch to show or hide a layer and a legend for the layer.
 The legend representation depends on the legend type.
-The widget access the layer information from the store and add the legend for those layers where it has been specified.
+You can check the available `LEGEND_TYPES` [here](../ui/#legend_types).
+The widget accesses the layer information from the store and add the legend for those layers where it has been specified.

 - **Input**: